hozuki/Bulletproof/README.md

 ## Roadmap

-- [ ] Transforms should be done by JavaScript.
-(It also avoids incorrect positioning, and enables built-in anti-alias features.)
+- [x] Transforms should be done without cascaded `RenderTarget2D` rendering.
 - [ ] Support for simple (text-only) danmakus.
 - [ ] Support for Mode 7 danmakus.